Services offered

 Professional Tooth whitening

 Professional tooth whitening is a safe way to brighten up your smile.
 Your dentist will take an impression or scan of your teeth so that trays can be made to precisely fit your teeth.
 These are used with professional whitening gel to gradually and safely whiten your teeth over a period of two weeks, with results that will last for years.
-You can either wear the trays overnight or for 1 hour during the day.
-With Enlighten whitening you are guaranteed great results and no sensitivity during your treatment.
+You can either wear the trays overnight or for 90 minutes during the day.
+Visit https://boutiquewhitening.com/patients/ for more information

 Composite bonding